diogo-lins/diogo-lins/README.md

 🧑🏾‍💻 &nbsp;Senior software developer with over 11 years of experience;

-🔭 &nbsp;Currently working as Senior Development Consultant at CESAR, at the Brazil office;
+🔭 &nbsp;Currently working as Senior Development Consultant at [CESAR](https://www.cesar.org.br/), at the Brazil office;

-🗝️ &nbsp;Before CESAR, I worked in several mid to large size companies such as ThoughtWorks, Liferay and Samsung;
+🗝️ &nbsp;Before CESAR, I worked in several mid to large size companies such as [ThoughtWorks](https://www.thoughtworks.com/), [Liferay](https://www.liferay.com/) and Samsung;

 🍏 &nbsp;In the current days, my focus is on working with the Apple environment, building apps for iOS, macOS, watchOS, and Apple TV

-📚 &nbsp;Current stack and technologies: Swift, Carthage, Cocoapods, Fastlane, Makefile, Java, Javascript, HTML, and CSS
+📚 &nbsp;Current stack and technologies: Swift, Objective-C, Carthage, Cocoapods, Fastlane, Makefile, Java, Javascript, HTML, and CSS.
+Passionate about DDD and clean architecture.

 👯 &nbsp;But more important than dev stuff is to work as a team, support people's journeys and be able to add even a little bit to people's lives.